-In this case, you need great imaginative skill, one that you can develop by answering challenging abstract reasoning questions over and over again.
+In this case, you need great imaginative skills, one that you can develop by answering challenging abstract reasoning questions over and over again.

 c.
 Unlike in figure series where you have to guess the next item in the sequence, all figures are already provided in figure grouping.

-This time, your task is to know what makes the figures in a set similar to each other and pick the odd one out as the answer.
+This time, your task is to know what makes the figures in a set similar and pick the odd one out as the answer.